iz2k/pi-radio-bonnet/README.md

 ### Add ALSA configuration

-In order to improve the integration of the new soundcard in the OS let's add an ALSA configuration file.
+In order to improve the integration of the new sound-card in the OS let's add an ALSA configuration file.
 ``` bash
 sudo nano /etc/asound.conf
 ```